 My beloved hobby became something more than a simple obsession when I fell head over heels in love with two enticing beauties – a Canon A1 and a Nikon compact digital camera – in my mid twenties.
 Having decided that the fields of marketing, research, customer care training, designing work tracking systems, waitressing, exotic dancing, bar work and sales didn’t quite hit the mark when it came to passionate career choices, I returned to education to study photography.

-RockstarVanity Photographic Art was born in 2005, became a fully-fledged business in 2007 with the help of Business Gateway and the Princes Scottish Youth Business Trust, through whom I won a John Connor Business Start-Up Award in 2008.
+RockstarVanity Photographic Art was born in 2005 and, after I graduated from college in 2007, became a fully-fledged business with the help of Business Gateway and the Princes Scottish Youth Business Trust, through whom I won a John Connor Business Start-Up Award in 2008.
 Since then, I have worked with private and commercial clients, with my photography appearing in a variety of places and publications, from mainstream magazines to indie art websites and exhibitions.

 As well as my work behind the camera, I ran a fully-equipped studio and taught one-on-one and group workshops until 2012, sharing my love of photography with other artists, students and aspiring professionals.
 I also worked on artistic collaborations with make-up artists, stylists, performers and other creative individuals, from burlesque performers to bands to horror effects creators.